neomedia6989/docs-2/docs/faq/appboxes.md

 1. First, ensure that your Plex server is set up and running smoothly.
 2. Open Plex Web App or Plex Media Player and select your server from the sidebar.
-3. Navigate to the Settings section and click on "Manage Library Access".
+3. Navigate to the Settings section and click on 'Manage Library Access'.
-4. Click on the "Grant Library Access" button, and enter the email address or Plex username of the person you want to invite.
+4. Click on the 'Grant Library Access' button, and enter the email address or Plex username of the person you want to invite.
 5. Choose the libraries that you want to share with them, and customize their access level.
-6. Finally, click on the "Send" button to send the invitation.
+6. Finally, click on the 'Send' button to send the invitation.
 7. Optionally, you can copy and paste the URL provided to allow them to easily accept the invite.

 For a more detailed guide, you can refer to the [step-by-step guide](https://support.plex.tv/articles/201105738-creating-and-managing-server-shares/) provided by Plex support.